 You don’t have to build your policies in this area from the ground up; the Contributor Covenant is a rock solid code of conduct and contributor guidelines document that is used by over 40,000 open source projects, including Kubernetes, Rails, and Swift.
-Likewise, organizations such as The TODO Group, The Linux Foundation, and Black Duck have extensive experience with setting inbound contribution guidelines.
+Likewise, organizations such as The TODO Group, The Linux Foundation, and Synopsys have extensive experience with setting inbound contribution guidelines.

 A good inbound contribution strategy also includes carefully documenting your APIs — always a best practice.
 OpenAPI has emerged as the industry standard for describing RESTful APIs.

 “One of the most important things when building an open source community is making sure that your own processes are open.
 The more transparent you can make your decision-making processes, the more of a sense of ownership your community will have.
 You also want to make sure that your process doesn’t become a blocker.
 If your open source process for either inbound or outbound contributions is onerous, people will look to bypass the process or simply decide that contributing is too difficult.” – Luke Faraone, software engineer, Dropbox

 “You need to give people ways to get involved with your projects that don’t require them to have a PhD or to have been working in a similar area for 25 years.
 You need ways for them to get involved quickly.
 That means that you need really good setup documentation, and it also means having active and healthy forums.”- Ian Varley, software architect at Salesforce.